-- a. age;
+- age;

-- b. offense behavior, including violence and weapons involved in the offense;
+- offense behavior, including violence and weapons involved in the offense;

-- c. length of commitment;
+- length of commitment;

-- d. prior record;
+- prior record;

-- e. adjustment during prior commitments;
+- adjustment during prior commitments;

-- f. mental and physical health;
+- mental and physical health;

-- q. special needs;
+- special needs;

-- h.
-Central Inmate Monitoring assignments; and
+- Central Inmate Monitoring assignments; and

-- i. the safety of the community.
+- the safety of the community.

-The Community Corrections Manager (CCM) who is responsible for a juvenile facility is knowledgeable about that facility and can determine if a particular juvenile will fit that facility's security and program capabilities.
+The Residential Reentry Manager (RRM) who is responsible for a juvenile facility is knowledgeable about that facility and can determine if a particular juvenile will fit that facility's security and program capabilities.

-A CCM requesting a designation for a juvenile shall work with the Management Center Administrator and other CCMs to identify the most appropriate facility to designate for the juvenile.
+A RRM requesting a designation for a juvenile shall work with the Management Center Administrator and other RRMs to identify the most appropriate facility to designate for the juvenile.

-In all cases the Program Statement on Central Inmate Monitoring must be followed.
+In all cases the Program Statement Central Inmate Monitoring System must be followed.

-- 9. RESOURCES FOR JUVENILES.
+- 5. RESOURCES FOR JUVENILES.
 A variety of resources are available for juveniles. - a.
 Foster Homes.
 A foster home may house one or two delinquents, but no more than two, in a family home, where there may also be natural or adopted children.
 The home must be statelicensed as a foster home.
 The foster parents may be a married couple or a single parent.